Scan Coin to Identify

 | Best limitation to know | Not a certified coin grader | Valuation may still need market verification | Match quality depends on image and database coverage |

-What scan coin to identify still gets wrong
+What coin scanning still gets wrong

 - Low-light coin photos can hide dates, mint marks, rim text, and small portraits.
 A brighter retake usually improves the match more than zooming.